michaelaliotti/michaelaliotti.github.io/_posts/2020-07-13-love-is-not-a-feeling.md

 ---
 layout: post
-title: Love Is Not a Feeling
+title: Love is not a feeling
 ---

 There is the feeling of love, and then there is the decision of love.
 The feeling of love comes and goes --- it ebbs and flows like the waves of the ocean (just like all the other emotions).